kubernetes-sigs/gateway-api/geps/gep-5250/index.md

     timeouts: {request: 60s}
 ```

-Neither route declares `parentRefs`.
-They are reachable only as stages of the `MultiStageRoute` above.
-Adding a `parentRef` to either would additionally
-make it reachable in its own right, without changing how the pipeline uses it.

 `onResponse` on the `decode-probe` stage above expresses the one piece of control flow this example needs.
 The probe asks a decode backend to serve the
 request only if it can do so immediately; `Complete` ends the logical request and returns that response to the client, and `Continue` moves on to the
 next stage.
 Both actions are decided per request, from that request's actual response status.